CHAPLAIN & PASTOR OF COLLEGE CHURCH

 The purpose of the Episcopal Campus Ministry is to provide students a place to explore life's questions in the context of the Christian faith.
 We engage scripture, worship, reason and experience in a manner that both progressively addresses today's issues and is rooted theologically in the time-tested anchors of Christian belief and practice.
 We also just have a lot of fun!
 The Episcopal Campus ministry is based at Johns Memorial Episcopal Church, located at 400 High Street in Farmville.
 ECM meets Thursday evenings from 5:30-7:00 pm in the Parish Hall for dinner, discussion and compline.
 Students are also welcome to actively participate in the Sunday morning worship at Johns (8:00 am and 10:30 am).
 Mission trips, service projects, recreational activities and other special events occur throughout the semester.
 ECM is open to all students on both campuses of Longwood University and Hampden-Sydney College.

 Contact: Dr. James Arieti

-The Jewish Student Organization (small but eager to grow!) provides opportunities for social and religious activities.
+The Jewish Student Organization provides opportunities for social and religious activities.
 While there are no formal religious services on campus, the Sabbath and holidays are occasionally celebrated in common with members of the area's Jewish community, and arrangements for participating in services for the High Holy Days at Congregation Agudath Sholom in Lynchburg are made for those who wish to attend.
 The Organization and the Office of the College Chaplain annually sponsor a community Seder.
 The College library has a special endowment for books on Judaism and Jewish culture.
 Biblical Hebrew is offered as an elective for academic credit in the Department of Religion.